 Things like the dorm setup, where parents sit during games, how meals and snacks work, and how separate players and parents are throughout the week ended up being the details that helped us picture the experience the most clearly.

-This post is simply a collection of the things we felt were most helpful to understand before heading to Cooperstown All Star Village ourselves.
+This post is a collection of the things I think are most helpful to know before your own trip.
+It’s the guide I wish I’d had when we were planning, updated now that we’ve experienced Cooperstown All Star Village ourselves.

 For official tournament policies and updates, families can also check the official Cooperstown All Star Village website.